 The administration of the school system, in all its aspects, shall be delegated to the Superintendent who shall carry out his administrative functions in accordance with the policies adopted by the School Board.
 The execution of all decisions made by the Board concerning the internal operation of the school system shall be delegated to the Superintendent.

 It is essential that the contents of all handbooks conform with district-wide policies and regulations.
-The Superintendent or his/her designee must approve all handbooks.

 In the absence of established School Board policy or School Board direction, the Superintendent of Schools shall assume responsibility for whatever decision or action is required.
 When appropriate, principals or other administrative or instructional personnel shall gain the approval of the Superintendent.